Yunxiang-Li/Cpp_Primer/Chapter 3. Strings, Vectors, and Arrays/Chapter 3. Strings, Vectors, and Arrays.md

 **How many elements are there in each of the following vectors?
 What are the values of the elements?**
 (a) vector<int> v1;

+  0 element.

 (b) vector<int> v2(10);

+  10 elements with 0(default) value.

 (c) vector<int> v3(10, 42);

+  10 elements with `42` value.

 (d) vector<int> v4{10};

+  1 element with `10` value.

 (e) vector<int> v5{10, 42};

+  2 elements with `10` and `42` value.

 (f) vector<string> v6{10};

+  10 elements with "" value.

 (g) vector<string> v7{10, "hi"};

+  10 elements with "hi" value.